Advertiser Disclosure

 4. Log in to your account with your Member ID and password.

-5. Type in your desired route and dates.
+5. Type in your desired route and dates and booking class.

 Here are some great example routes you can fly: